Content Marketing Analytics – Consider Before You Share.

 Foremost among these is Google Analytics — a free tool that makes analytics available to anyone.
 Well, anyone who puts in the time to learn how to use it.
 If you’re interested in improving how you use Google Analytics to measure the success of your content, see our advice on DIY Google Analytics management.

-For those that don’t have the time or inclination to master Google’s labyrinthine dashboard, there are custom analytics dashboards.
-These are custom built to sift through your data, isolate the insights that are most relevant to your campaign and present them in real-time, on a simple interface.
+For those that don’t have the time or inclination to master Google’s labyrinthine dashboard, learn how to design your own dashboards.
+Dashboards are custom-built to sift through your data, isolate the insights that are most relevant to your campaign, and present them in real-time, on a simple interface.

 Finally, for content marketers wanting to embrace analytics with open arms, data analysis services bring the expertise of professional analysts to bear on your campaign, delivering fine-grained metrics and deep insight.

 Whichever approach you prefer, analytics are non-negotiable for content marketing campaigns that aim to do anything more than tread water.
 Analytics gives you a clear picture of how people are engaging with your content, and what kind of engagement is converting your audience into your customers.
 With these kinds of insights, you’ll know what kind of content you need to keep your course.
 And that is an investment no content marketing campaign can live without.